Surzhyk: Pre-Soviet era

-Surzhyk originated at the end of the 18th century, when Ukrainian peasants started to have greater contact with the Russian language as Ukrainian society modernized.
 Industrialization resulted in workers migrating from Central Russia to Ukrainian cities and the urbanization of the Ukrainian peasantry.
 Russian civil and military administration, together with cultural, business, religious and educational institutions, soon became forces of linguistic Russification.
 Ukrainian peasants moving to the cities regarded Russian as being more urban and prestigious than their own language.
 However, because their schooling in the Russian language was inadequate, most Ukrainian peasants who strove to speak it ended up blending it with their native Ukrainian; this was how Surzhyk was born.

 The speaking of pure Ukrainian (i.e. a language without elements of Russian), was for the most part avoided by the urban intelligentsia, because the Ukrainian language was associated with provincialism and nationalism.
 At this point, the majority of Ukrainians found it easy to become competent in Russian.
 The association of the Ukrainian language with a rural lifestyle or narrow-minded nationalism encouraged more Ukrainians to adopt Russian as their language of choice.
 Such decisions led to an increased prevalence of Surzhyk in everyday speech and the further dilution of the Ukrainian language.